qteatime/crochet/stdlib/crochet.core/readme.md

   linked list (in [type:linked-stream]).
 Streams naturally fuse their operations and use constant memory, but cannot be changed.

-- [type:linked-list] is a persistent linked-list, with support for more efficient prepending of items, but requires accessing items in the way they're ordered.

 ## Mutable state

 `Core` is mostly a pure library, but it provides support for (local)